Courteeners: 2018: St. Jude Re:Wired

 The Courteeners performed a series of shows to celebrate 10 years of their debut release at the King George's Hall in Blackburn then 2 days later at The Royal Albert Hall to support Teenage Cancer Trust on 23 March 2018.
 The shows were followed by a warm-up show at The 02 Academy in Sheffield and by a sell-out crowd at Manchester Arena on 7 April 2018.

 Courteeners also played at the TRNSMT 2018 festival and headlined slots at both Neighbourhood Weekender and Truck festival.

 2019–present: More.
 Again.
 Forever.

 On 29 October 2018, Courteeners announced a new headline show at Heaton Park, Manchester on Saturday 15 June 2019.
 The line up included James, DMA'S and Pale Waves as support acts.
 Tickets for the show went on sale on 2 November 2018 and all 50,000 tickets had sold out in less than four hours.
 In 2020, Courteeners released their sixth studio album, More.
 Again.
-Forever. with it gaining favourable reviews from critics.
+Forever. to favourable critical reviews.
 In September 2021, Courteeners played to a sold out Old Trafford for the second time.
 In 2022 the band also headlined Neighbourhood Weekender for a second time in 4 years.